Flagger

 --istio-config=auth=MTLS_PERMISSIVE

-The above command will create a default node pool consisting of two n1-highcpu-4 (vCPU: 4, RAM 3.60GB, DISK: 30GB) preemptible VMs.
+(vCPU: 4, RAM 3.60GB, DISK: 30GB) preemptible VMs.
 Preemptible VMs are up to 80% cheaper than regular instances and are terminated and replaced after a maximum of 24 hours.

-Set up credentials for kubectl:
+Set up credentials for kubectl

-gcloud container clusters get-credentials istio
+Copy gcloud container clusters get-credentials istio

 Create a cluster admin role binding:

-kubectl create clusterrolebinding "cluster-admin-$(whoami)" \
+Copy kubectl create clusterrolebinding "cluster-admin-$( whoami )" \

 --clusterrole=cluster-admin \